Antithrombotic Guidelines, 9th Ed

 Patient Education Guides

-A patient education guide series is available for download from OneBreath®, an initiative of The CHEST Foundation, the philanthropic arm of the ACCP.
-The patient education guides include frequently asked questions that patients may have about clinical recommendations within the ACCP Antithrombotic Guidelines, 9th ed, and corresponding answers in lay terms.
+A patient education guide series is available for download from OneBreath®, an initiative of The CHEST Foundation, the philanthropic arm of our organization.
+The patient education guides include frequently asked questions that patients may have about clinical recommendations within the American College of Chest Physicians Antithrombotic Guidelines, 9th ed, and corresponding answers in lay terms.

-Learn more about the ACCP Antithrombotic Guidelines, 9th ed, patient education guides.
+Learn more about the American College of Chest Physicians Antithrombotic Guidelines, 9th ed, patient education guides.